Tenants - remember to ask for your copy of the Compliance Record and Declaration when you request MRO.

 If you have already been through the MRO process, tell the PCA your experience by completing this short questionnaire.”

 If you are a BII member with any queries about MRO, call the BII Helpdesk on 01276 684449.

 The Pubs Code (500+ Pubs) - incl.
 MRO

 The Pubs Code came into force on the 21 July 2016, giving tenants more rights and greater protection when dealing with large pub companies that own tied pubs.

 Tied tenants are obliged to buy beer and other drinks from their landlords.
 All businesses owning 500 or more tied pubs in England and Wales are now covered by the new code.

 This gives around 12,000 tenants new rights and protections such as increased transparency about the tied deals available, a fair rent assessment and the right to move to a free-of-tie tenancy in certain circumstances.

-The British Institute of Innkeeping together with the Association of Licensed Multiple Retailers and the Federation of Licensed Victuallers Association have produced a Question and Answer Sheet which can be downloaded here.
+The British Institute of Innkeeping together with the Association of Licensed Multiple Retailers (now UKHospitality) and the Federation of Licensed Victuallers Association have produced a Question and Answer Sheet which can be downloaded here.
 In addition the Pubs Code Adjudicator's office has produced clear guidance for all parties on how to adopt the code and what to do when disputes arise which can be viewed at the Pub Adjudicator's Website.

 If you want to get email updates from the PCA Office, you can sign up for them here.